-- If you delete and resync your calendars, GSSMO might start syncing different calendars than before.
-If this happens, just reselect which calendars you want to sync.
+If you delete and resync your calendars, GSSMO might start syncing different calendars than before.
+If this happens, just select which calendars you want to sync.
 For details, see view and manage your calendars.
-If you delete and resync your personal contacts, empty Contact folders are removed from Outlook, so you'll need to recreate them, as well.
-Click the GSSMO icon in your Windows system tray and choose View sync status.
+If you delete and resync your personal contacts, empty Contact folders are removed from Outlook so you'll need to recreate them.

-- In the Synchronization Status dialog, click Resync next to Google Contacts, Google Calendar, or whatever data you want to resync.
+- In the Synchronization Status dialog, click Re-sync next to Google Contacts, Google Calendar, Google Mail, or whatever data you want to resync.

-- In the dialog that opens, select one of the following options:
+- In the re-sync dialog that opens, select one of the following options:

-- Overwrite: Overwrites your local profile with data from the cloud, updating just the data type you selected (mail, contacts, or calendars).
+- Overwrite—Overwrites your local profile with data from Google, updating just the data type you selected (for example, Google Contacts, Google Calendar, Google Mail, etc.).
 This option preserves Outlook-specific data such as follow-up flags, color categories, and distribution lists.
 Try this option first, to see if it fixes your problem.

-- Delete and resync: Deletes data from your Outlook profile, then resyncs with the cloud to repopulate your profile with data from Google.
-Applies only for the data type you selected (global address book, mail, contacts, or calendars).
+- Delete and re-sync—Deletes local data from your Outlook profile, then resyncs with the cloud to repopulate your local profile with data from Google.
+Applies only to the data type selected (for example, Google Contacts, Google Calendar, Google Mail, etc.).
 Choose this option only after trying the Overwrite option.

-Important: The delete and resync option removes Outlook-specific data from your local profile.
+Note: The delete and re-sync option removes Outlook-specific data from your local profile.
 This includes all data that isn't stored by Google, such as follow-up flags, color categories, calendar attachments, distribution lists (if you resync your contacts), and more.
 However, it does so only for the data type you're syncing.
 You can therefore repair your calendars without losing mail categories, or repair your mail without losing distribution lists from your contacts.
-For details on what doesn't get synced with Google and would therefore be lost when using this option, see What's synchronized between Outlook and G Suite?.
+For details on what isn't synced with Google, and would therefore be lost when using this option, see What's synchronized between Outlook and G Suite?